xyliax/Jungle/README.md

 The jungle-app-maker makes developers much easier for publishing their own software!

+### External Libraries and Tools

+#### Maven

+[Maven](https://maven.apache.org/)'s primary goal is to allow a developer to comprehend the complete state of a development effort in the shortest period of time.
+In order to attain this goal, Maven deals with several areas of concern.

+* Making the build process easy
+* Providing a uniform build system
+* Providing quality project information
+* Encouraging better development practices

+Maven is used in the phase of implementation and building, for the sake of maximizing compatibility and making the project lifecycle more comprehensive.

+#### Lombok

+Project [Lombok](https://projectlombok.org/) is a java library that automatically plugs into your editor and build tools, spicing up your java.
+Never write another getter or equals method again, with one annotation your class has a fully featured builder, Automate your logging variables, and much more.

+Lombok is used in the phase of coding only, for the sake of reducing redundant code (Getters and Setters, equals and hashCode).
+And it is customizable.

+#### Docker

+[Docker](https://www.docker.com/) takes away repetitive, mundane configuration tasks and is used throughout the development lifecycle for fast, easy and portable application development – desktop and cloud.
+Docker’s comprehensive end-to-end platform includes UIs, CLIs, APIs and security that are engineered to work together across the entire application delivery lifecycle.

+In this project, docker is mainly used for solving compatibility for Windows users.

 ## For Players

 The players are free to follow th above steps, but we have provided more user-friendly methods for those who don't